-We have discretionary enforcement powers that can be applied when there is a breach in planning control that causes harm to the amenity of the area and, that cannot be resolved by negotiation.
+We have discretionary powers that can be applied when there is a breach in planning control that causes harm to the amenity of the area and, that cannot be resolved by negotiation.

 Before you make a report: